-- Outdated Methods and Lack of Compliance: Pakistan's shipbreaking industry, which once thrived, suffers from outdated and unsafe methods.
-Noncompliance with international environmental and safety standards (such as the Hong Kong - Lack of Skilled Workforce: The industry faces a shortage of trained and skilled laborers who are proficient in modern shipbuilding and shipbreaking techniques.
-This limits the sector's ability to adopt advanced practices and increase productivity.
+- Outdated Methods and Lack shipbreaking Compliance: Pakistan's industry, which once thrived, suffers from and unsafe methods. outdated compliance with international environmental and safety standards (such as the Hong Kong International Convention) limits its ability to attract international clients and investment. - Lack of Skilled Workforce: The industry faces a shortage of trained and skilled laborers who are proficient in modern shipbuilding and

-- Insufficient Infrastructure: Shipbuilding facilities in Pakistan are not equipped to handle large-scale or high-tech projects.
+- shipbreaking techniques.
+This limits the sector's ability to adopt advanced practices and increase productivity. - Insufficient Infrastructure: Shipbuilding facilities in Pakistan are not equipped to handle large-scale or high-tech projects.
 The absence of modern dry docks and repair facilities further limits the industry's ability to expand and compete globally. - Limited Government Support: There is a lack of government initiatives and incentives to support the growth of the shipbuilding and shipbreaking sectors.
 Regulatory red tape and inconsistent policies also hinder development and modernization efforts.